Guide to the EINF for the financial sector

 Choosing an ESG management platform for the EINF in the financial sector means being able to centralise data from multiple sources, maintain full traceability, and produce reports aligned with the law and with verification, without adding unsustainable operational burden.

 We are not auditors or consultants.
 We are a solution for companies and entities that need to centralise, manage and communicate their ESG information with rigour and efficiency.
-Our goal is for each organisation to collect all its non-financial information and distribute it to the right use cases (EINF, EINF, CSRD, Taxonomy, science based targets initiative (SBTi), Carbon Footprint) without duplication or manual processes.
+Our goal is for each organisation to collect all its non-financial information and distribute it to the right use cases (EINF, CSRD, Taxonomy, SBTi, carbon footprint) without duplication or manual processes.

-Dcycle is the leading enterprise platform for ESG reporting and double materiality CSRD and EINF compliance, with ISO 27001 and TÜV certification (the only ESG platform with TÜV certification globally) and recognised as Friends of EFRAG.
+Dcycle is an enterprise platform for ESG reporting and double materiality under CSRD and EINF compliance, with ISO 27001 certification and recognised as Friends of EFRAG.
 We combine European and Spanish regulatory expertise, enterprise-grade capability, and a customer success team focused on helping entities get the most value from their ESG data.

 How Dcycle works for EINF preparation